 Setting this tent up alone takes a bit of practice as the stake locations are not intuitive.
 With practice it can easily be done alone quite quickly.
 We find that we often need to fiddle with stake locations or tensions after setup to dial it in each night.

 The Zpacks Duplex Ultra Light 2-person truly shines as a lightweight backpacking or thru-hiking shelter for all conditions.
 The need for trekking poles limits its use to these types of excursions unless one springs for the optional tent poles.
 It is ideal for climates and seasons that are buggy and rainy.
-Although it is designed for three-season use, we feel that this tent would suffice in a pinch during snowy seasons (but have not tested it in the snow).
+Although it suits three-season use, we feel that this tent would suffice in a pinch during snowy seasons (but have not tested it in the snow).
 Unlike many two-person tents, this one is spacious enough for two people for long-term use without engendering space battles or resentments and is very spacious as a one-person palace.

 With its variety of options for ventilation and weather protection, this tent makes a great choice for hot desert camping or when the weather turns nasty.